-Our draft decisions set maximum fares for rural and regional bus operators to charge their customers.
-The impact of these decisions on bus operators will depend on the fares they currently charge passengers compared to our proposed maximum fares.
+Our decisions set maximum fares for rural and regional bus operators to charge their customers.
+The impact of these decisions on bus operators would depend on the fares they currently charge passengers compared to our maximum fares.
 We note that a number of bus operators currently charge fares below the maximum.

-Our draft decisions should not affect the level of Government funding for rural and regional buses in the current contract period.
+Our decisions should not have a significant effect on the level of Government funding for rural and regional buses in the current contract period.
 We expect more passengers to travel on the buses as a result of substantially lower fares.
-But the additional fare revenue from this increase in patronage may not fully offset the revenue impact of reducing fares.
-The impact on each operator depends on how responsive patronage is to lower fares.
+But, the additional fare revenue from this increase in patronage may not fully offset the revenue impact of reducing fares.

+The impact on each operator depends on how responsive patronage is to lower fares and in some cases operators may receive less revenue from fares.
 However, we expect the impact on bus operators would be small compared to contract costs.
-For all operators across all rural and regional areas, we expect the total impact to be around \$1-1.5 million a year or less than 1% of total contract costs.
+For all operators across all rural and regional areas, we expect the total impact to be around \$1.2 to \$1.7 million a year or less than 1% of the total contract costs.
+This is slightly higher than we estimated under the Draft Report - the increase is due to fares being based on sections rather than kilometres travelled - the first fare band is 1 to 2 sections (ie, up to 3.2 km) travelled as compared to 0-2 km in the Draft Report.

 In its submission to our Issues Paper, BusNSW noted there is provision under the rural and regional bus contracts for TfNSW to adjust contract payments to reflect the impact of changes in fare revenue.
-BusNSW said if TfNSW changes a fare (or fares) in the contract fares and ticketing schedule as a result of a change in government fare policy, and the change results in a material change in the fare revenue received by the operator, the parties need to agree an adjustment to the Annual Contract Price to reflect the impact of the change in the annual fare revenue.71
+BusNSW said if TfNSW changes a fare (or fares) in the contract fares and ticketing schedule as a result of a change in government fare policy, and the change results in a material change in the fare revenue received by the operator, the parties need to agree an adjustment to the Annual Contract Price to reflect the impact of the change in the annual fare revenue.

-In our view, any change to contract prices should only take place following monitoring and reporting of any impact of changes in annual fare revenue and would need to be considered be on a case by case basis.
-The annual impact may not become reasonably clear until after the end of each year (the impact for 2018 would not be likely to be known until around April 2019 depending on when operators report to TfNSW).
+&lt;sup>124 BusNSW Submission to IPART Issues Paper, June 2017, p 2.
+In our view, any change to contract prices should only take place following monitoring and reporting of any impact of changes in annual fare revenue and would need to be considered on a case by case basis.
+The annual impact may not become reasonably clear until after the end of each year (eg, the impact for 2018 would not be likely to be known until around April 2019 depending on when operators report to TfNSW).
 We also note that we have identified several areas where operators can improve the cost-effectiveness and efficiency of the services they provide.
 The expected fare revenue impacts are a small proportion of the potential savings from these efficiency improvements.
 We consider that any changes to contract prices as a result of fare revenue impacts should be considered in this context.